Robin Frijns: 2019–20 season

 Frijns remained with Envision for the 2019–20 Formula E season alongside Sam Bird again.
 Frijns started the season well taking 5th place after driving through the field in the first race of the 2019 Diriyah ePrix, but crashed out of the second race to record a DNF.
 During qualifying at the next race at Santiago, Frijns spun spectacularly whilst on his fast lap & consigned himself to the back of the grid.
 He struggled in the race & finished a lowly 15th.
 He returned to form at Mexico City & was running high up in the points & in podium contention until he was wiped out by the Mercedes EQ car of Nyck de Vries who was using Fanboost to attack Antonio Felix Da Costa.
 Frijns continued, albeit well down the order & was eventually disqualified having finished out of the top 10 anyway.
 In the next race in Marrakesh, Frijns made progress up the field but only finished 12th.
 He ended the season in 12th with 58 points.

 2020–21 season

 Frijns remained with Envision for the 2020–21 season, alongside a new teammate, Nick Cassidy.
 He scored his first points of the season in round 2 in Diriyah with a pole position and a second place finish.
-He would match the second in monaco, taking it at the line from António Félix da Costa and finishing 0.024s infront.
+He would match the second in Monaco, taking it at the line from António Félix da Costa and finishing 0.024s in front.
 There were 2 fastest laps in the first Valencia and second London races, and finished the championship in 5th on 89 points.